clarkritchie/1pw-github-secrets/GITHUB-PAT.md

-# GitHub GitHub Personal Access Token
+# GitHub Personal Access Token (PAT)

-The `git.env` file mentioned in README.md requires you to have  GitHub Personal Access Token (PAT) to interface with GitHub's API.
+The `git.env` file mentioned in README.md requires you to have a GitHub Personal Access Token (PAT) in order to interface with GitHub's API.

 To create your PAT: